metno/emep-ctm/Subrun.rst

   - mask_ID ('NOTSET') the name of the mask, if you want to apply one.
   - mask_ID_reverse ('NOTSET') the name of the mask, if you want to apply one in the complementary region.

+If a dimension with name "sector" is found, it is assumed that the third dimension of emission variables represent the sector idex.

 The idea is that only variables that clearly are required in a specific context need to be set;
 if the value can be inferred from other information, the code should do it.